Bologne-sur-Seine, 1924 - Parijs, 1994

 The French painter Jacques Doucet was born in Boulogne-sur-Seine in 1924.
-During the Second World War Doucet was interned as a political prisoner.
-This experience had a great influence on his creative work.
+His internment as a political prisoner during World War II had a lasting impact on his work.
 After his release from prison he studied at the Montparnasse Academy.

-In 1947 he met the Dutch artist Corneille who drew him into the Dutch Experimental Group.
-Doucet made the cover of Reflex, the second edition of the magazine of this Group.
-In 1948 he joined CoBrA.
-In this group Jacques Doucet became a contact man.
-He also participated in the famous CoBrA exhibitions in Amsterdam (1949) and Liege (1951).
+In 1947 he met the Dutch artist Corneille, who drew him into the Dutch Experimental Group.
+Doucet designed the cover for the second edition of the group’s Reflex magazine.
+In 1948 Doucet joined CoBrA, becoming its contact man and taking part in the famous CoBrA exhibitions in Amsterdam (1949) and Liège (1951).

-Later on Jacques Doucet painted more and more in an abstract way.
-He also used all kinds of materials.
-His work could be seen regularly at exhibitions in France, Belgium, Denmark and the Netherlands (at Jaski Art Gallery).
+In later life Doucet increasingly favoured an abstract style, experimenting with all kinds of materials.
+His work featured regularly in exhibitions in France, Belgium, Denmark and The Netherlands (at Jaski Gallery).
 Jacques Doucet died in Paris in 1994.